Belgrave Football Club: Recent history (2006–2018)

 2008 saw Belgrave consider a move to the Eastern Football League beginning in the 2009 season.
 This followed local rivals Belgrave South's transition there after 2007.
 The EFL offered greater potential sponsorship income and more teams in closer proximity than the YVMDFL.
 The move was supported by many players and stakeholders but fell through due to factors outside Belgrave's control.
 Since the failed move many of the club's most talented players have left the club.
 The exodus has however given many fringe and reserves players the chance to prove their talent.
 The exodus allowed the club to rebuild from the bottom up.
 The renovation of the club's ground in 2010 was a starting point.
-2012 saw Ben Collins take the reigns with best mate Sean Stanton and the combination guided the club to a big win in that years Grand Final, thumping Yarra Glen to the tune of 7 goals.
+2012 saw Ben Collins take the reins with best mate Sean Stanton and the combination guided the club to a big win in that years Grand Final, thumping Yarra Glen to the tune of 7 goals.
 Redemption was sweet for all the true 'Belgrave' people who stood by the club during the dark times of years previous.
 A strong season in 2013 saw the pies go down to eventual Premier, Woori Yallock, by 2 goals in the Preliminary Final.
 Lean years again set in seeing the club relegated again at the end of the 2016 season.
 A solid year followed in 2017 and the club secured promotion back into Division 1 with a massive come from behind win against Yarra Glen.
 Trailing by 11 goals midway during the second quarter, the club rallied and ran out 4 goal winners.

 2022 and Beyond

 The introduction of the AFL Outer East Competition gives Belgrave the chance again to reset.
 Darren Hamilton takes over as Senior Coach and under his guidance, the young playing group have embraced the game plan and structures.
-The young group, led by seasoned veterans, will be hoping to make their way back up the ladder in season 2023 and beyone.
+The young group, led by seasoned veterans, will be hoping to make their way back up the ladder in season 2023 and beyond.